-We are so grateful to our amazing Ambassadors who have stepped up to suppor the Big Red Roll + Stroll and wider muscular dystrophy community.
-Get to know them a little better here and look forward to meeting them all in person on event day!
+We are so grateful to our amazing Ambassadors who have stepped up to suppor the Big Red Roll + Stroll and wider neuromuscular conditions community.
+Get to know them a little better here!

 Australia's most successful trainer for The Biggest Loser Australia

 "I’m proud to be an ambassador for the Big Red Roll + Stroll and support the work of Muscular Dystrophy NSW and all they do to support people living with neuromuscular conditions.

 Muscular Dystrophy is a terrible degenerative disease which can severely impact or prevent people from doing everyday things that most of us take for granted.
 It’s especially devastating for kids that live with it.
 Muscular Dystrophy NSW do an incredible job in supporting people of all ages and in particular provide a great community for kids with Muscular Dystrophy by providing them with a range of activities that they can do!"

 Shannan has previously been an Ambassador for Muscular Dystrophy NSW's most important fundraising challenge, Sugar Free September in 2015 and again in 2020.
 We so appreciate Shannan's long standing support and commitment to the muscular dystrophy community.

 Rugby League footballer for the Sydney Roosters and Wests Tigers

 Bo is passionate about giving back to others and being a good role model for youngsters.
 She says,